French chartered accountant code of ethics: complete guide 2026

 4. Professional secrecy#

-The professional secrecy of chartered accountants is absolute and a matter of public policy.
-It is enshrined in Article 226-13 of the French Penal Code and Article 23 of the Ordinance of 19 September 1945.
+The professional secrecy of chartered accountants is a matter of public policy and general in scope, but it is not absolute: it carries limited statutory exceptions.
+It is enshrined in Article 226-13 of the French Penal Code and Article 21 of Ordinance No. 45-2138 of 19 September 1945.
 Any breach is punishable by one year's imprisonment and a fine of €15,000.

 This secrecy covers: